Updated January 13, 2016

 The top of Mount Royal is divided between the park and two large cemeteries, the Catholic Notre-Dame-des-Neiges cemetery and the nondenominational Mount Royal cemetery.
 Both of these can be interesting walks: together they form a necropolis among the largest in the world.

-The Olympic Stadium was built for Montreal's 1976 Summer Olympics and is used today for occasional sports events, major trade shows and concerts.
+The Olympic Stadium was built for Montreal's 1976 Summer Olympics and is used today for occasional sports events and concerts.
 An elevator ascends the world's tallest inclined tower to a lookout on top; tickets are for sale at the base.
-The stadium is one of Montreal's most curious pieces of architecture and is accompanied by the Biodome (a building originally used for cycle racing during the 1976 games, now a kind of indoor zoo), shown at left above.
+The stadium is one of Montreal's most curious pieces of architecture and is accompanied by the Biodome (originally used for cycle racing during the 1976 games, now a kind of indoor zoo), shown at left above.

 The stadium dominates an area now known as Espace pour la vie, which includes the Botanical Garden (best in summertime, but with large greenhouses worth a visit any time of year), the Insectarium, the Planetarium and the Biodome; tickets can be bought to enjoy more than one of these installations during a single visit – see the official website grouping them all.